gwastro/pycbc/docs/index.rst

 .. card:: Detect Signals in association with GRBs
     :link:  pygrb
     :link-type: ref
+    :footer: Expected for full implementation in PyCBC in the next year

-    Targetted analysis to detect gravitational-wave sources in association with gamma-raty bursts and other transient sources.
+    Targeted analysis to detect gravitational-wave sources in association with gamma-ray bursts and other transient sources.

 .. card:: Other applications
     :link:  apps